-The "catch phrase" I have used for the Shelley section of my blog ("Atheist.
-Lover of Humanity.
-Democrat.") may require some explanation.
-The words originated with Shelley himself, but when did he write it, where did he write it and most important why did he write it.
+"I am a lover of mankind, a democrat and an atheist."When Shelley wrote these words in the hotel register at Chamonix, he was, as PMS Dawson has suggested deliberately, intentionally and provocatively “nailing his colours to the mast”.
+He knew full well people would see these words and that they would inflame passions.
+The words, however may require some context and explanation.
 Many people have sought to diminish the importance of these words and the circumstances under which they were written.
 Some modern scholars have even ridiculed him.
 I think his choice of words was very deliberate and central to how he defined himself and how wanted the world to think of him.
-They may well have been the words he was most famous (or infamous) for in his lifetime.Five explosive little words that harbour a universe of meaning and significance.
+They may well have been the words he was most famous (or infamous) for in his lifetime.